douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * entrepreni - to undertake
 * entrepreno - enterprise
 * entute - in total
+* entuziasmulo - buff
+* enui - to bore
 * enŝovi - to insert, to slide in
 * eono - eon
 * epilepsiulo - epileptic